Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/README.md

 	> **Speaking point:** This clearly point to the last refactoring.
 Let's rollback to the previous working version.

-1. Do not close the GeekQuiz site, and switch to the browser window/tab that has the Azure Preview Portal open.
+1. Do not close the GeekQuiz site, and switch to the browser window/tab that has the Azure Portal open.

 1. Open the web site and select **Active Deployment**.
 Both commits will be listed in the deployment history.